 - a.
-Be aware of work going on around you, keep clear of suspended loads, traffic areas, etc. - b.
-Before entering new work areas, familiarize yourself with any unusual hazards. - c.
-Place barricades to warn traffic, overhead dangers, open footings, excavation, swing radius of crane cab., etc. - d.
+Be aware of work going on around you, keep clear of suspended loads, traffic areas, etc. - Before entering new work areas, familiarize yourself with any unusual hazards. - c.
+Place barricades to warn traffic, overhead dangers, open factions are the statement of a statemen - footings, excavation, swing radius of crane cab., etc. d.
 Work, eat lunch, etc. only in your work area. - e.
 Remove nails from crates and lumber immediately. - f.
 Stay in your assigned work area.
 Do not wander around the